che-incubator/chectl/README.md

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
       Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
-This parameter is used only when the installer is the operator.
+This parameter is used only when the installer is the 'operator' or the 'olm'.

   --che-operator-cr-yaml=che-operator-cr-yaml
       Path to a yaml file that defines a CheCluster used by the operator.
-This parameter is used only when the installer is the operator.
+This parameter is used only when the installer is the 'operator' or the 'olm'.

   --che-operator-image=che-operator-image
       [default: quay.io/eclipse/che-operator:nightly] Container image of the operator.
 This parameter is used only when